StimulCross/donation-alerts/packages/api/README.md

 - [centrifugo](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html)
 - [merchandises](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html)

-> [!NOTE]
+> [!IMPORTANT]
-> The user must be registered in the authentication provider instance you passed to the [ApiConfig](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html) object.
-Otherwise, the library won't be able to obtain the user's access token to perform a request and will throw [UnregisteredUserError](https://stimulcross.github.io/donation-alerts/classes/auth.UnregisteredUserError.html).
+> Ensure that the user is registered with the authentication provider instance specified in the [ApiConfig](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html).
+Otherwise, the library will not be able to retrieve the user's access token required for requests, and it will throw an [UnregisteredUserError](https://stimulcross.github.io/donation-alerts/classes/auth.UnregisteredUserError.html).

 ---